evs-chris/raport/README.md

 Raport is written in typescript and bundled with rollup using npm scripts.

 To build raport, you'll need a posix-ish environment.
 There is a sort of a playground page in the `play` directory, and the script that runs in it is located at `src/play/index.ts`.
+It currently builds the designer and bootstraps it with a sample data source.

 Running `npm run build` will compile the typescript to `build`, roll the play script and a UMD version of raport up to `build`, and finally copy the modules and UMD build to `lib` and the play script to `play`.